-As you read the material for our next class, keep the questions below in mind.
-To answer these questions you will have to reflect critically on what you have read and possibly re-read important passages.
+As you read the material for our next class, keep these questions in mind.
+To answer them, you will have to reflect critically on what you have read and possibly re-read important passages.
 Keep in mind that there are two basic kinds of information that you need to look for in the reading: